Achievable logoAchievable logo

 Pancreas

 The pancreas is a tadpole-shaped gland that produces a wide range of digestive enzymes and bicarbonate.
-These enzymes include Amylase (for starch digestion), various Proteases (for protein digestion), Lipase (for fats), and Ribonuclease (for nucleic acids).
+Its enzymes include Amylase (starch digestion), various Proteases (protein digestion), Lipase (fat digestion), and Ribonuclease (nucleic acid digestion).

-The pancreas also synthesizes HCO3− to neutralize acidic chyme from the stomach, ensuring an optimal pH for enzymes once they enter the small intestine.
-Because this production is exocrine, the pancreatic secretions flow via a duct into the duodenum, the first section of the small intestine.
+The pancreas also synthesizes HCO3−, which neutralizes acidic chyme arriving from the stomach.
+This helps create an optimal pH for digestive enzymes in the small intestine.
+Because this secretion is exocrine, pancreatic enzymes and bicarbonate travel through a duct into the duodenum, the first part of the small intestine.

 Small intestine

-The small intestine—subdivided into the duodenum, jejunum, and ileum—is the principal site of digestion and absorption.
-Its inner lining features folds, villi, and microvilli, all of which greatly increase surface area, maximizing nutrient uptake.
+The small intestine is the main site of digestion and absorption.
+It has three sections: the duodenum, jejunum, and ileum.
+Its inner lining contains folds, villi, and microvilli, which greatly increase surface area and improve nutrient uptake.

-Within each villus, blood capillaries absorb most nutrients, while lacteals (specialized lymphatic capillaries) take up digested fats.
-The enterocytes (intestinal absorptive cells) move molecules into circulation through both active transport and facilitated diffusion, depending on concentration gradients.
+Enterocytes (intestinal absorptive cells) move molecules into circulation using active transport or facilitated diffusion, depending on concentration gradients.

 The large intestine is divided into several regions: